Salad-Bar Survival Tips

 Obese diners chewed just 12 times.

-Ounce for ounce, these little suckers have as much prostate-protecting lycopene as their big brothers.
+Ounce for ounce, they have as much prostate-protecting lycopene as their big brothers.

 Salad-Bars & Cucumbers